unthingable/monster-jam/docs/README.md

 **NOTE**: SuperScene launcher can only operate on tracks that are currently visible in Bitwig.
-Namely, if a clip is in a nested track and the group is folded, or not in the group when the group is entered, SuperScene will not be able to launch or stop it. **Pro tip**: if you need to fold/unfold groups, make its scene clip part of a SuperScene and not the individual track clips.
+Namely, if a clip is in a nested track and the group is folded, or not in the group when the group is entered, SuperScene will not be able to launch or stop it directly.

+If a group track containing SuperScene clips in its inner tracks was folded, SuperScene will launch the _entire_ last (bottom-most) scene of that group track that has a playing clip.

 # Preferences